Stacey Dixon

 Stacey Angela Dixon (born January 9, 1971) is an American mechanical engineer and intelligence official and Principal Deputy Director of National Intelligence in the Biden Administration since August 4, 2021.
+According to Politico, she was selected to serve as Acting Director of National Intelligence succeeding Avril Haines after President Trump was sworn in during his second inauguration on January 20, 2025.
+As of February 12, 2025 she was succeeded following the inaguration of Tulsi Gabbard.

 Education

 Dixon earned a Bachelor of Science in mechanical engineering from Stanford University in 1993, followed by a Master of Science in 1995 and a Doctor of Philosophy in 2000 in the same from Georgia Tech.
 Her doctoral thesis was entitled Biomechanical analysis of coronary arteries using a complementary energy model and designed experiments.
 She completed a chemical engineering postdoctoral fellowship at the University of Minnesota College of Science and Engineering.

 Career

 As an undergraduate, Dixon was an intern at Nokia Bell Labs.
 From 2003 to 2007, she worked at the Central Intelligence Agency, where she was detailed to the advanced systems and technology directorate of the National Reconnaissance Office.
 From 2007 to 2010, Dixon was a staffer on the United States House Permanent Select Committee on Intelligence.
 She then joined the National Geospatial-Intelligence Agency and, between 2010 and 2016, served sequentially as chief of congressional and intergovernmental affairs, deputy director of corporate communications, and deputy director of NGA's research directorate.
 Dixon then served as the deputy director of the Intelligence Advanced Research Projects Activity from 2016 to 2018 and director from 2018 to July 2019, when she became the eighth deputy director of the National Geospatial-Intelligence Agency.